Veluga/Thalia-Backtesting-Tool/Video/demo.md

 [Type in username "ThaliaIsCool" and password "LiveLaugh1nvest?"]
 There are a few limitations on passwords - that is they need to contain at least one letter, number, and special character; and they need to be at least 8 characters long.
 ​Having created an account, we can now go ahead and log in.

 [Log in.]

-Now that we're logged in, let's take another look on the homepage.
-As we can see, what previously was a registration form, now shows our latest tweets.
-Let us now take a look at the _My Portfolio's_ page.
+Now that we're logged in, we can go to the _My Portfolio's_ tab.

 [Place mouse on link.]

 You can see the link in the NavBar right here.

 [Click the link.]

 This is where you can see and manage all your portfolios.
 This is a new account, so we don't have any just yet.
 Let's remedy that by making our first portfolio.
 ​
 To do this, we need to go to the _Dashboard_.
 ​
 [Go to dashboard.]

 The first thing we have to do is decide what time period we're interested in.
 Here, you can see the default is between the 1st of January 1970 and today.
 ​
 The next thing is our _initial investment_.
 The default here is 1000 dollars.
 I'm happy with that, so let's go down a little bit.